MichaelStiefler/sas_il2_superschool_old/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Me-262V3 engine damage on ground start fixed
 - Me-262V3 flight model fixed (*)
 - Me-262V3 muzzles, cannon bulges, nose gear door seams, gun camera, shell and cartridge exhaust bays removed
+- Mistel Hotfix
+- FW 190 Schusszaehler Fix
+- Bailout Speed Fix (players can bail out at any time now, but risk to get hurt when speed is too high)
+- Explosion Fix (gets rid of the big explosion meshes on ground after large bomb detonations even if smaller bombs or actors crash later on)

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.